 - a child under the age of 14;

 - a child 14 or 15 where the perpetrator is at least 10 years older than the child; or

 - a dependent person where the perpetrator is a caretaker.

-It has required additional consequences when the act is committed by means of force, fear, violence, menace, or duress of immediate unlawful bodily injury.
-Unlike other sex crimes such as rape, there is no requirement that the lewd acts be committed against the will of the purported victim.
+It has additional consequences when the act is committed by means of force, fear, violence, menace, or duress of immediate unlawful bodily injury.
+Unlike other sex crimes such as rape, there is no requirement that a lewd act is committed against the will of the purported victim.
 Furthermore, consent is not recognized as a defense.
 Thus, the alleged victim’s consent does not diminish the defendant’s culpability or immunize the defendant from the penal consequences of the defendant’s act.

-Any theory of lewd act requires there to be some physical contact either by actual or constructive contact.
+Any theory of lewd act requires there to be either actual or constructive contact.
 Whether the defendant touched the alleged victim or vice versa or the purported victim touched themselves but at the defendant’s instigation.
 Contact ordinarily includes touching the intimate body parts of the minor by bare skin or through their clothing.